-iPadOS 15.6 is a milestone upgrade which means it could bring a mix of new features, bug fixes, and security patches to iPad users.
+iPadOS 15.6 is a small milestone upgrade and it brings an enhancement, bug fixes, and important security patches to iPad users around the world.

 - iPadOS 15.6 Features